pattonsgirl/CEG2410/Assignments/Network_Design/AWS-Setup.md

   - [ ] screenshot(s)
 - Route tables
   - [ ] configuration
-  - [ ] which route tables have which rules and go with which subnet and why
+  - which route tables have which rules and go with which subnet and why
+    - [ ] Internet Gateway for server subnet
+    - [ ] NAT Gateway for customer subnet
   - [ ] screenshot(s)
 - NACL
   - [ ] configuration(s)